-Getting a Spanish Mortgage from Dubai, Saudi Arabia or Qatar
+Getting a Spanish Mortgage from Saudi Arabia or Qatar

-For many Gulf-based buyers, the challenge is not whether a Spanish mortgage is possible.
-It is how to package the case properly from abroad so the right lenders can understand it quickly and confidently.
+For buyers based in Saudi Arabia or Qatar, the challenge is not whether a Spanish mortgage is possible.
+It is how to package the case properly from abroad — salary certificates, GOSI or QID references, RSU and bonus income, and a clean source-of-funds trail — so the right lenders can understand it quickly and confidently.

-Getting a Spanish Mortgage from Dubai, Saudi Arabia or Qatar
+Getting a Spanish Mortgage from Saudi Arabia or Qatar

-For many Gulf-based buyers, the challenge is not whether a Spanish mortgage is possible.
+For buyers based in Saudi Arabia or Qatar, the challenge is not whether a Spanish mortgage is possible.
 It is how to package the case properly from abroad so the right lenders can understand it quickly and confidently.

 What matters most

-- Spanish mortgages for GCC-based non-resident buyers are very possible for well-documented cases, but lender selection matters.
+- Spanish mortgages for Saudi- and Qatar-based non-resident buyers are very possible for well-documented cases, but lender selection matters.

-- Banks will usually focus on income stability, liabilities, source of deposit, currency exposure and the property itself.
+- Banks will usually focus on income stability via a salary certificate, GOSI/QID references, liabilities, source of deposit and the property itself.

 - Pre-approval from abroad can turn a fuzzy property search into a much cleaner buying process.